ngocthb/SDN_BE/README.md

 ## Project Structure

-- `src/` - Source code
+- `src/` - Main source code
 - `routes/` - API route definitions
-- `controllers/` - Request handlers
+- `controllers/` - Request handlers and business logic
-- `models/` - Data models
+- `models/` - Data models and schemas
+- `config/` - Configuration files
+- `middlewares/` - Express middlewares
 - `README.md` - Project documentation

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License